Alternative Breaks

 Applicants are asked to rank trips based on their interest level in each trip.
 Those applying before the priority deadline are more likely to be assigned to one of their top choices.
 Following the priority deadline, students will be placed on trips on a rolling basis depending on trip availability.

-Questions?
-Contact, Graduate Assistant, Brooke Cassada-Maple, at bmaple@vt.edu.
-If you are an individual with a disability and desire an accommodation, please contact Brooke during regular business hours at least 30 business days prior to the trip departure date.
+Contact Raymon Johnson, Engagement Coordinator, at rtjohnson@vt.edu.
+If you are an individual with a disability and desire an accommodation, please contact Raymon during regular business hours at least 30 business days prior to the trip departure date.

 Leading trips, exploring topics you care about

-Our student leadership teams coordinate all VT Engage alternative break service trips.
+Our student leadership team coordinates all VT Engage alternative break service trips.
 Our leaders are passionate about service, social justice, and inspiring change.
 They work closely with peers, VT Engage, and community partners to coordinate community-driven service trips.
 Leaders are trained to develop engaging, learning-centered reflections for each trip.

 Throughout each service experience and group meetings, they explore their passion for service and the social topics they care about.
 Our leaders coordinate a range of service programs and have opportunities to take on increasing responsibility as they progress through the program.